Ireland votes to overturn its abortion ban, ‘culmination of a quiet revolution,’ prime minister says

 Social change in Ireland has been seismic.
 In the 1990s, homosexual activity was criminal here.
 Divorce was forbidden.
 It was still difficult to buy a condom, the sale of which was outlawed until 1985.

-Within a generation, all of that has changed, bringing the majority-Catholic nation of about 4.8 million people into line with the rest of Western Europe.
+Within a generation, all of that has changed, bringing the majority-Catholic nation of about 4.8 people into line with the rest of Western Europe.
 The pace of change over the past three years alone has been striking, with Ireland stepping out in 2015 as the first country to legalize same-sex marriage by referendum.

 “I’ve gone from being a criminal to being able to marry a man,” said David Norris, a scholar of James Joyce credited with leading the campaign to overturn Ireland’s anti-gay statute in 1993.
 He was elected to the Senate in 1987 — the first openly gay person elected to public office in Ireland — a full decade, he said, after he became the first person to put abortion on an election manifesto, in 1977.